 Lightning Risk.
-In a world increasingly driven by quantitative Risk Assessment (QRA) techniques it's important to understand what the predicted impacts are as a result of our current trajectory (as humans), i.e. the direction of travel that the population of planet earth seems to be following - in terms of climate change:
+In a world increasingly driven by quantitative Risk Assessment (QRA) techniques.
+It’s important to understand what the predicted impacts are as a result of our current trajectory (as humans).
+For Example the direction of travel that the population of planet earth seems to be following – in terms of climate change:

 Increasing Lightning Risk trend

 From recent research.
 Some in the Lightning community are predicting strike frequency increasing by +12% to +24% : the phenomenon appears to be worsening with climate change (2016).